Releases

 The Field Guide brings enrollment problems into focus by highlighting the exact missing or invalid data that needs to be corrected.

-When an enrollment problem occurs, identifying the root cause is often the hardest part—requiring ben-admin teams to piece together carrier errors, enrollment records, and other systems to understand what to fix.
+When an enrollment problem occurs, identifying the root cause is often the hardest part, requiring ben-admin teams to piece together carrier errors, enrollment records, and other systems to understand what to fix.

 Bringing enrollment problems into focus

-Invalid: Noyo has identified the specific field that caused the Issue.
-For example, an invalid benefit class, bill group, or other carrier configuration value.
+Invalid: Noyo has identified the specific field(s) that caused the Issue.
+For example, an invalid benefit class, bill group, or conflicting coverage dates.
 The highlighted field is the field that needs to be corrected.

 For situations where the underlying error does not provide enough detail to confidently identify specific fields, Noyo still displays the full Snapshot body.
 This allows users to investigate the problem without navigating to additional pages.